 - Membership in a recognized Association

 - Massage therapy qualifications at either the Certificate IV, Diploma or Bachelor degree level gained from an Australian Registered Training Organisation (RTO)

 - A commitment to a certain number of Continuing Professional Education (CPE) points annually (depending on your association requirements)

-Each health fund will have their own requirements for therapists to be listed as providers.
+Each health fund will have its own requirements for therapists to be listed as providers.
 In our Health Fund Rebates Guide, we’ve provided the requirements of a few of the health insurance providers.

-Once you belong to an association, you will need to send in your required documents that they will need for your provider numbers.
+Once you belong to an association, you will need to send in the required documents that they will need for your provider numbers.

 - professional indemnity insurance

 - current HLT first aid

 Some of the health funds will use your association numbers, but for others you will need to apply to the health fund directly.
 You can find information on which are which in our Health Fund Rebates Guide below.

 After you’ve applied, all that’s left is to wait for your provider numbers to come in.
 Each association has a specified reporting cycle (date each month that they send off for new applicant’s provider numbers) for each different health fund.
 Check with your association to see which dates they process which health fund applications.